This is a popular dessert from Transylvania, known as German Peach Kuchen. It's made with peaches, custard, and a shortbread crust.

 When properly stored, it can be frozen for up to three months.
 To eat, thaw overnight in the refrigerator, then allow it to come to room temperature before serving.

-Remember, it's always best to store the kuchen in a container that is both airtight and moisture-resistant to maintain its freshness and texture.
+Remember, to maintain its freshness and texture, it's always best to store the kuchen in an airtight and moisture-resistant container.

 Recipe Faqs